slerpyyy/stapb/README.md

 *simple thread-safe ascii-only progress bar*

 A simple ascii-only progress bar, which can safely be used in concurrent code.
-This implementation is non-blocking.

-The progress bar is eagerly printed on every call unless another thread is in the process of printing it.
-It uses atomics to store the status of the progress bar as well as a mutex lock to ensure only a single thread is printing to `std::cout` at a time.
+The progress bar is eagerly reprinted on every call unless another thread is already in the process of refreshing it.
+This implementation is lock-free.

 ## Usage